Spills

 Bench or floor (large spill):

-• Use spill mixture in clear plastic container in prep room (consists of sand, bicarbonate, and cat litter, so suitable for all spills).
-Note to instructors: Dispose of used sand in white bucket with lid (stock room has these) and fill in hazardous waste label.
+• Use provided spill mixture (consists of sand, bicarbonate, and cat litter–suitable for all spills).
+Disposal note: Collect used spill mixture in white bucket with lid (available in the stockroom) and fill in hazardous waste label accordingly.

-• NOTE: For a large solvent spill (e.g. broken bottle), use the rapid exhaust feature on hoods, and leave the lab.
-Contact Margaret Rakas (585-3877) immediately.
-Alternatively, call public safety (585-2490) and request that they contact Margaret Rakas or Richard Korzeniowski.
+• For a large solvent spill (e.g. broken bottle), use the rapid exhaust feature on hoods, and leave the lab–everyone should exit the lab and any secondary exit doors should be closed.
+Contact Campus Safety (x5555 or 413-585-5555) immediately.
+If calling Campus Safety, make sure to let them know to contact Margaret Rakas or EHS.

 Broken glass:

-• use dustpan and brush to sweep up and dispose in labeled white cardboard box only (at window end of benches, along with brush and dustpan); never put glass in the regular trash, and don’t put paper and other non-glass trash in the broken glass container.
+• Uncontaminated: use dustpan and brush to sweep up and dispose in labeled white cardboard glass waste box only; never put glass in the regular trash, and don’t put paper and other non-glass trash in the broken glass container.
 Ask TA or instructor for replacement glassware.

-• scoop up with card and put into plastic bucket or jar with lid.
+• Contaminated: scoop up with cardboard and put into plastic bucket or jar with lid.
 Label hazards appropriately and put in waste hood.
+Don’t use a brush, as you can create aerosols when sweeping.

 Mercury Device Remediation Requirements: